ronrlin/contractwiser/README.md

-README
+# README

+##About this package

+This package contains a directory and several python source files.

+The train/ directory contains a set of files that each corresponds to one kind of common legal provision.
+For example, train/train_interest_rate contains the text from several variations of provisions in legal agreements that can help identify the "Interest Rate" provision.

+##Source Code

+###identification.py

-identification.py : will be responsible for classifying or categorizing a WHOLE agreement.
-For example, the identification module will return a result for what type of agreement is being reviewed.
+The identification module contains the Agreement and AgreementClassifier classes, responsible for classifying or categorizing a WHOLE agreement.
+For example, the identification module will return a result for what type of agreement is being analyzed.

+###alignment.py

-alignment.py : will be responsible for classifying or categorizing the provisions WITHIN an agreement.
+The alignment module is responsible for classifying or categorizing the provisions WITHIN an agreement.